1npo/frigate/docs/perks.md

 - Count of dice in set
 - Type of dice in set
 - Values on face of dice
-- Position of dice in queue
+- Modifier on die face

 ### Related to Scorecard

-- Scorecard slots (add, remove)
+- Scorecard categories (add, remove)
-- Max times a slot can be played per round
+- Max times a category can be played per round
-- Slot level
+- Category level
-- Slot cost in shop
+- Category cost in shop
-- Slot bonus
+- Category bonus
-- Slot multiplier
+- Category multiplier
-- Slot reward
+- Category reward
 - Hand score modifier
+- Round score modifier

 ### Related to Inventory

-- Max perk slots in inventory
+- Available perk spaces in inventory
 - Perk cost

-## Components
+## Modifications

+- Plus / minus bonus
+- Plus / minus multiplier
+- Plus / minus reward
+- Plus / minus bonus to hand score
+- Plus / minus multiplier to hand score
+- Plus / minus bonus to round score
+- Plus / minus multiplier to round score
+- Reduce cost of perk
+- Reduce cost of category
+- Reduce cost of re-roll
+- Add new die to set
+- Remove die from set
+- Replace die in set with a new die
+- Change the value on a die face
+- Add modifier to die face
+- Create perk in inventory
+- Add space to / remove space from inventory

 ## Listing